seohyun2021/Genomics-R/README.md

 *** Exiqon_normalization_miRNA-FFPE.Rmd -> miRNA analysis R code.
 It is well coded with the paper and I like to use it for self-study.

-*** mtDNA.rmd -> I just want to say that Mitchondria is a major component in the cell, even though I don't put anything about it on
+*** mtDNA.rmd -> I just want to say that Mitochondria is a major component in the cell, even though I don't put anything about it on
                 the site.